 - Physical and occupational therapy are programs to help you learn how to take care of yourself.
 A physical therapist will teach you exercises to help improve movement and strength and decrease pain.
 An occupational therapist will teach you skills to help with your daily activities.

-Myotonic dystrophy can lead to a condition called scoliosis, which is curving of the spine.
+Myotonic dystrophy can lead to a condition called scoliosis (curving of the spine).
 It may also affect other organs.
-If you have myotonic dystrophy, you may pass it on to your children.
+You may pass myotonic dystrophy on to your children.